bug-developer021/deepstream_python_nvdsanalytics_to_kafka/README.md

 - [References](#references)

 # Description
 The [deepstream-occupancy-analytics](https://github.com/NVIDIA-AI-IOT/deepstream-occupancy-analytics) repo provides a method to send analytics data to kafka, but it is C version.
-It's not esay for python programmer who don't have enough time to figure out how to use it.
+It's not easy for python programmers who don't have enough time to figure out how to use it.

 By referring to [How do I change JSON payload output?](https://forums.developer.nvidia.com/t/how-do-i-change-json-payload-output/217386/4) and [Problem with reading nvdsanalytics output via Kafka](https://forums.developer.nvidia.com/t/problem-with-reading-nvdsanalytics-output-via-kafka/154071), I make some changes of C source code,  insert custom `lc_curr_straight` and `lc_cum_straight` in `NvDsEventMsgMeta` and send to kafka.
 Then build the deepstream python bindings.